syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>CellVerticalAlignmentCommand</p>
 </td>
 <td>
-<p>Represents the command to apply vertical alignment for the selected cell.</p>
+<p>Represents the command to apply vertical alignment for the selected table cells.</p>
 </td>
 <td>
 <p>The vertical alignment value to be applied.</p>